Patrick Mayhew: Honours and awards

 Mayhew was knighted in 1983.
 On 12 June 1997, he was given a life peerage as Baron Mayhew of Twysden, of Kilndown in the County of Kent.
 He retired from the House of Lords on 1 June 2015.

 Personal life

-In 1963, Mayhew married The Rev. Jean Gurney, and they had four sons.
-Mayhew's son, The Hon Henry Mayhew, appeared in the fourth episode of the series The Secret History Of Our Streets, discussing life in the Portland Road, Notting Hill, London.
-Another son, Tristram, co-founded the outdoor adventure company Go Ape.
+In 1963, Mayhew married the Rev. Jean Gurney, and they had four sons.
+His son Jerome Mayhew is the Conservative MP for the constituency of Broadland and Fakenham (previously Broadland) in Norfolk since the 2019 general election.

-His son, Jerome Mayhew, is the Conservative MP for the constituency of Broadland in Norfolk since December 2019.
+Mayhew, a devout Anglican, was a churchwarden at Christ Church, Kilndown.

 Mayhew suffered from cancer and Parkinson's disease in his later years.
-He died on 25 June 2016, aged 86, in his home in Kent.
+He died from cancer at his home on 25 June 2016, aged 86.